 2. Choose your provider with care

 If an ISA comes with too many fees attached, this could cancel out the tax benefit.
 So make sure your ISA doesn’t have hidden fees – the list of these can include withdrawal fees, platform fees, and trading fees.
+When looking for the best ISA for you, these are important considerations to make.
 Look for a single low management fee so that your tax advantage is protected.